Wyntuition/jekyll-now/todo/02-work-internal.md

                         - keeping pulse: we do have inputs, such as Jeff's slide.
 CMS - absolutely we could influence that.
                         - People absolutely want and should get more fb
                         - the group will totally influence the meeting as well, this is just a starting point.
+                        - Excella wants more collab and tasks completed to completion from experts

 Fadi, 1/18/18